Water conservation: Water reuse

 Water shortage has become an increasingly difficult problem to manage.
 More than 40% of the world's population live in a region where the demand for water exceeds its supply.
 The imbalance between supply and demand, along with persisting issues such as climate change and population growth, has made water reuse a necessary method for conserving water.
 There are a variety of methods used in the treatment of waste water to ensure that it is safe to use for irrigation of food crops and/or drinking water.

 Seawater desalination requires more energy than the desalination of fresh water.
 Despite this, many seawater desalination plants have been built in response to water shortages around the world.
 This makes it necessary to evaluate the impacts of seawater desalination and to find ways to improve desalination technology.
 Current research involves the use of experiments to determine the most effective and least energy intensive methods of desalination.

 Sand filtration is another method used to treat water.
 Recent studies show that sand filtration needs further improvements, but it is approaching optimization with its effectiveness at removing pathogens from water.
 Sand filtration is very effective at removing protozoa and bacteria, but struggles with removing viruses.
 Large-scale sand filtration facilities also require large surface areas to accommodate them.

 The removal of pathogens from recycled water is of high priority because wastewater always contains pathogens capable of infecting humans.
 The levels of pathogenic viruses have to be reduced to a certain level in order for recycled water to not pose a threat to human populations.
 Further research is necessary to determine more accurate methods of assessing the level of pathogenic viruses in treated wastewater.

-Problem areas
+People's opinion of water reuse

+Answers to a survey of public perception of water shortages, conducted in 2014, showed that people were not likely to use recycled water for consumption due to fear.
+However, those who are more educated on water conservation chose the "likely" option to using recycled water.
+In another survey done in 2021, it showed that some people chose not to choose due to fear of infection or sickness.
+Researchers believe people went for the neutral option because they still wanted to choose an "environmentally friendly" option.